 Call and make an appointment to speak with the chief or head of the police department.
 You will also want to meet with any local officers who patrol your area.
 You can just go down to the station, but it’s better to make an appointment and go while things are calm.

-2. Explain your position.
-Let them know that you need their help.
-Your hope is that together, during this meeting, you can come up with a plan you can count on as to how things will be handled if and when they are called to your home.
+Let the police know that you need their help.
+Your goal is that together, you can come up with a plan as to how things will be handled if they are called to your home.

 When developing the plan, please understand that the police are for handling legal and safety issues.
 In fact, let them know you will only call them when your legal rights, or those of someone in your home, have been violated.

 Make a list of the legal rights your child has been violating.
 This list may include property destruction, assault, possession of drugs in your home, breaking local curfews, or running away.

 Tell the police that you are not looking for them to parent your child.
 That’s not your goal.
 Instead, you’re looking for them to hold your child accountable for violating the law.

 It is often helpful to reiterate your belief with the police that you both share the same goal: to produce an upstanding, law-abiding citizen.
 But you would like their help in the following ways: